 NIU believes that these non-GAAP financial measures provide meaningful supplemental information regarding its performance and liquidity by excluding certain items that may not be indicative of its operating results.
 The Company believes that both management and investors benefit from referring to these non-GAAP financial measures in assessing its performance and when planning and forecasting future periods.
 These non-GAAP financial measures also facilitate management’s internal comparisons to NIU’s historical performance.
 The Company believes these non-GAAP financial measures are useful to investors in allowing for greater transparency with respect to supplemental information used by management in its financial and operational decision making.
 A limitation of using these non-GAAP financial measures is that these non-GAAP measures exclude certain items that have been and will continue to be for the foreseeable future a significant component in the Company’s results of operations.
 These non-GAAP financial measures presented here may not be comparable to similarly titled measures presented by other companies.
 Other companies may calculate similarly titled measures differently, limiting their usefulness as comparative measures to the Company’s data.

-Adjusted net income/loss is defined as net income/loss excluding share-based compensation expenses and change in fair value of a convertible loan.
-Adjusted net income/loss margin is defined as adjusted net income/loss as a percentage of the revenues.
+Adjusted net income is defined as net income excluding share-based compensation expenses.
+Adjusted net income margin is defined as adjusted net income as a percentage of the revenues.

-For more information on non-GAAP financial measures, please see the tables captioned “Reconciliations of non-GAAP financial measures to the nearest comparable GAAP measures.”
+For more information on non-GAAP financial measures, please see the tables captioned “Reconciliation of GAAP and Non-GAAP Results.”

 Safe Harbor Statement